Iveco Massif: Specification

 The Massif was styled by Giorgetto Giugiaro and the Iveco Style Centre.
 The Massif bears a clear family resemblance to its sister product, the Santana PS-10, which itself was heavily based on the Land Rover Series.
 Beyond the modernized front clip, the family resemblance to the Land Rover Defender is strong.

 The Massif was available with two versions of Iveco’s 3.0 litre diesel engine taken from the Iveco Daily van.
 A 150 PS HPI version with 350 Nm of torque and a 176 PS HPT version with 400 Nm of torque were available.
 The extra horsepower of the HPT version comes from a variable geometry turbocharger.
 Both engines met Euro IV emissions standards.

 The Massif is fitted with a 6-speed ZF 6S400 overdrive manual gearbox with high and low range ratios.
 No automatic was available.
-The Massif also has selectable four-wheel drive, like its forebears in the Land Rover series (but unlike the Land Rover Defender, which has permanent four-wheel drive).
+The Massif also has selectable four-wheel drive, like its forebears in the Land Rover series.
 This was intended to reduce fuel consumption, claimed as “up to 10%” by Iveco.
-The decision to have selectable four-wheel drive is believed to be because Iveco suggested permanent four-wheel drive is unnecessary for the majority of driving conditions.
-The Massif is usually in four-by-two, rear-wheel drive unless four-wheel drive is engaged.
+The decision to have selectable four-wheel drive is based on already available solution, permanent 4x4 need costly components (central differential) and development.
+Therefore Massif is usually in four-by-two, rear-wheel drive unless four-wheel drive is engaged.

 The Massif is also fitted with manual-locking free-wheeling hubs on the front axles which prevent the rotation of front axle components, supposedly to reduce wear.
 An optional limited-slip rear differential was also available to improve off-road ability by reducing the chance of getting cross-axled.

-The Massif has all round disc brakes with ventilated discs on the front axle and simple discs on the rear axle.
+The Massif has all round disc brakes with ventilated discs on the front axle and solid discs on the rear axle.
 The hand brake is also a disc brake, operating on the transmission.